iann0036/tf-cfn-provider/docs/providers/azurerm/MssqlElasticpool.md

 `PerDatabaseSettings` - (Required) A `PerDatabaseSettings` block as defined below.

+`MaxSizeGb` - (Optional) The max data size of the elastic pool in gigabytes.
+Conflicts with `MaxSizeBytes`.

 `MaxSizeBytes` - (Optional) The max data size of the elastic pool in bytes.
+Conflicts with `MaxSizeGb`.

 `Tags` - (Optional) A mapping of tags to assign to the resource.